Do you like crochet lacy stitches? If you do, you’re going to love this lace flower crochet stitch!

-This flower stitch is so delicate, and not as complicated as you’d think.
+This crochet flower stitch is so delicate, and not as complicated as you would think.

 The flower’s petals are made with the puff stitch, while the rest of the pattern consists of chains, single crochet, and double crochet.

-What can you make with the Flower Lace stitch?
+What can you make with the Lace Flower Crochet stitch?

-This lacy pattern will make a gorgeous scarf, can also make a very impressive table runner, or as a decorative addition to a skirt.
+This lacy crochet pattern will make a gorgeous scarf, can also be made as a very impressive table runner, or as a decorative addition to a garment.

 scroll down for the pattern.